cswartzvi/hamilton/docs/reference/dataflows/inspect_module.rst

 =======================
 inspect_module()
 =======================
-Use this to get deep information about a Hamilton module.
+Use this to get deep information about a Apache Hamilton module.

 .. autoclass:: hamilton.dataflows.InspectModuleResult